 7 Best Hill Workouts in San Diego

-Running outside gives you fresh air, vitamin D and varying terrain, which is beneficial to your workout.
-So take your fitness routine to the next level by taking advantage of San Diego’s plethora of cliffs and hills.
+Walking or running outside gives you fresh air, vitamin D and varying terrain, which is beneficial to your workout.
+Take your fitness routine to the next level by doing rigorous hill workouts while enjoying the view at one of San Diego’s many scenic areas.

-When you choose to run up hills, it bumps up the intensity in your workouts to enhance your endurance, stamina and leg muscles.
+When you choose a hill running workout, the intensity will enhance your endurance, stamina, and leg muscles.
 An incline also promotes the burning of more calories and is gentler on joints.
 If you’re unable to run or jog up hills, walking up hills is still very good for your mental and physical health.

 To help you improve your workouts, we uncovered the seven best hill workouts in San Diego based on difficulty levels: